shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/custom-pallet.md

 	}
 }
 ```

 Runtime supports emitting specified events on method calls.
-We can pass in arguments with each event, here `SomethingStored` emit a unsigned 32bit integer and an AccountId
+We can pass in arguments with each event, here `SomethingStored` emits an unsigned 32-bit integer and an AccountId

 Declaration of the events would be done here:

 ```rust
 decl_event!(
 	pub enum Event<T> where AccountId = <T as frame_system::Config>::AccountId {